lsalamancas/NAO_Sportcoach/README.md

 Programs you'll need:

-- Reaper is a free Digital Audio Workstation (DAW), is used to module the bpm of the song through the session.
+- Reaper is a free Digital Audio Workstation (DAW), is used to module the tempo of the song through the session.
 Then you installed it (https://www.reaper.fm/download.php) you must acces to Preferences » Keyboard/Multitouch » Assign keyboard shortcuts to actions or change existing shorcuts » then you search for BPM, and finally you create new shorcuts in "Decrease current project tempo 01 BPM" and "Increase current project tempo 01 BPM".

 Note: In the current code are set "CTR + -" and "CTR + I" respectively.
 At the moment it is essential to have Reaper as the main window after you enter the participant's name and age.